clawpack/adjoint/examples/README.md

 * Mac OS X

 ### Examples Included
-There are a total of five examples presented in the paper.

 * 1-dimensional heterogeneous acoustics
     * An example with wall boundary conditions, and demonstrates both a time point and time range of interest.